Jared Young Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to surrender 172 total home runs last year (1.1 per game).
+- Guardians pitchers combined to allow 172 total home runs last year (1.1 per game).
 That ranked 15th in baseball.

-- The Guardians are sending Quantrill (2-4) to the mound for his 12th start of the season.
-He is 2-4 with a 5.61 ERA and 34 strikeouts through 59 1/3 innings pitched.

-- In his last appearance on Tuesday, May 30, the righty tossed 4 1/3 innings against the Baltimore Orioles, allowing eight earned runs while surrendering eight hits.
+- In his last outing on Saturday, June 24 against the Milwaukee Brewers, the righty went six innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.